f4exb/sdrangel/plugins/channeltx/mod802.15.4/readme.md

 <h3>14: TX</h3>

 Transmits a frame containing the payload set in the data field.
+Right click to open a dialog to adjust transmission details allowing parameters different from standard values.

 <h2>API</h2>

 Full details of the API can be found in the Swagger documentation.
+Below are a few examples:

-To transmit stored data just send a "tx" action:
+To transmit current data just send a "tx" action:

     curl -X POST "http://127.0.0.1:8091/sdrangel/deviceset/1/channel/0/actions" -d '{"channelType": "IEEE_802_15_4_Mod",  "direction": 1, "IEEE_802_15_4_ModActions": { "tx": 1}}